norkart1/registration-form-website/SETUP_GUIDE.md

 Delete a registration (returns 200 on success)

 ### POST /api/admin/login
-Admin authentication
+Admin authentication (checks MongoDB with bcrypt)
 \`\`\`json
 {
-  "username": "admin",
+  "username": "your_username",
-  "password": "12345"
+  "password": "your_password"
 }
 \`\`\`
 Response: